sophieh0143/student/hacks/background.md

      }
      update() {
        console.log("Player.update is running without sine wave");
+//Move with arrow keys using ArrowUp, ArrowDown, ArrowLeft, and ArrowRight, to move the flying-ufo.png up, down, left, right.
        // Move with arrow keys
        if (keys["ArrowUp"]) this.y -= this.speed;
        if (keys["ArrowDown"]) this.y += this.speed;